-Upon your arrival at Keflavik International Airport, make your way independently to your included hotel in downtown Reykjavik, approximately 45 minutes from the airport (both your hotel and tomorrow's charter flight are included in your Charter Transfer & Hotel Package).
+Upon your arrival at Keflavik International Airport, make your way independently to your included hotel in downtown Reykjavik, approximately 45 minutes from the airport.
 If your arrival schedule allows, you'll have time to explore the fascinating Icelandic capital on your own.
 Many major tourist attractions and historic sites are within walking distance of the city center.